mkmcc/mkmcc.github.io/software/index.md

 ---
 title: Software
 layout: page
-Time-stamp: "2025-04-06 14:09:59 (mkmcc)"
+Time-stamp: "2025-04-06 15:43:07 (mkmcc)"
 ---

 In addition to my research and commercial software, I occasionally get to work on fun (if somewhat idiosyncratic) open source projects.
-As an undergrad I wrote [gnuplot mode](./gnuplot-mode.html), an emacs major mode for editing and running gnuplot files.
-In grad school I wrote [bibslurp](./bibslurp.html), a emacs tool to automatically import bibtex entries from NASA ADS into your LaTeX project.
-The code is a bit complex, but I wrote this before ADS had an API (or at least before I knew about the API).
-And I also wrote [Jumblr](https://github.com/mkmcc/jumblr), a word game that runs in emacs.
+As an undergrad I wrote [gnuplot mode](./gnuplot-mode.html), an Emacs major mode for editing and running gnuplot files.
+In grad school I wrote [bibslurp](./bibslurp.html), a Emacs tool to automatically import bibtex entries from NASA ADS into your LaTeX project.
+The code is a bit complex.
+I wrote it before ADS had an API — or at least before I knew one existed.
+And I also wrote [Jumblr](https://github.com/mkmcc/jumblr), a word game that runs in Emacs.
 You can find these mode at MELPA using the following links:
 * [Gnuplot-Mode](https://melpa.org/#/gnuplot-mode) (over 32,000 downloads)
 * [BibSlurp](https://melpa.org/#/bibslurp) (almost 2,000 downloads)
 * [Jumblr](https://melpa.org/#/jumblr) (over 2,000 downloads)